Fayash30/Codsoft/Task2/README.md

 ## Dataset

-The dataset used in this project is the [Kaggle Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+The dataset used in this analysis is the [Kaggle Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 It contains transactions made by credit cards in September 2013 by European cardholders.
 The dataset is highly imbalanced, with the positive class (frauds) accounting for 0.172% of all transactions.

 **Features:**
 - `Time`: The time elapsed between this transaction and the first transaction in the dataset.